 Schools that fulfil the criteria below can apply for funding for equipment to set up a project at school.
 Grants of up to £1,500 will be available and schools will only be able to apply if they have:

 - commissioned a risk assessment/feasibility study

 - completed a bee-keeping course with a local bee-keeping association (BBKA Bee Basic or equivalent) with a minimum of two members of staff

 - formed a ‘bee team’ of at least three members of staff

 - identified a ‘bee mentor’ from a local bee-keeping association to support the project throughout its first year.

 Schools with established honey bee projects, who wish to develop their projects further, may also apply if they fulfil the requirements above.

-- Visits by London Beekeepers Association to six schools in London
+- Visits by London Beekeepers Association and our gardener, Cath, to 20 schools in London

-- Places for 12 teachers from six schools on our taster session at a London apiary
+- Places for 24 teachers on our taster session at a London apiary

 - Six grants of up to £1,500 for equipment.